 - Utilize content anywhere.
 We embrace the fact that not all content will live in Nuxeo and that not all content will be accessed from Nuxeo.
 We’ll enable users to easily find and employ content or assets from across the enterprise, regardless of where they are stored or how they are accessed.

 - Maintain the technical high ground.
 We believe that innovation is the hallmark of a modern content platform.
-We’ll continue to advance our architecture, incorporating the latest and most innovative technologies to ensure Nuxeo will scale and perform under even extreme loads.
+We’ll continue to advance our content services architecture, incorporating the latest and most innovative technologies to ensure Nuxeo will scale and perform under even extreme loads.

 Roadmap Priorities for 2020